October 11, 2019 • 4 mins

 Summer might be the most popular season among school-age kids.
 For many, it means hot weather, a break from school, more time to spend with friends, and maybe even a family vacation.
-That said, in light of COVID-19, this year may look a little different.
+That said, in light of the economy, this year may look a little different.

 If you’re like a lot of families, you might be trying to limit spending for the next few months (or longer) to survive a recession.
 But summer vacation can still be entertaining and engaging for your kids.
 Patelco is committed to providing the guidance you need to achieve and maintain financial wellness – including helping your kids thrive this summer on a budget.

 Summertime is all about making the most of the great outdoors.
 But if your typical family excursions aren’t in the cards this year, you can still have a good time outside with these outdoor summer activities for kids.